chodry/Ocular-Software-Engineering/README.md

 # Ocular-Software-Engineering

-this is the repository where all the work related to software engineering on the Ocular project will be uploaded
+This is the repository where all the work related to software engineering on the Ocular project will be uploaded